A Lesson to Learn: Pasithea Therapeutics Corp. (KTTA)

 KTTA’s Market Performance

-After a stumble in the market that brought KTTA to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 78.46% of gains for the given period.
+After a stumble in the market that brought KTTA to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -50.00% of loss for the given period.

-During the last 5 trading sessions, KTTA rose by +169.65%, in comparison to the 20-day moving average, which settled at $2.75.
-In addition, Pasithea Therapeutics Corp. saw -37.92% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, KTTA rose by +79.32%, in comparison to the 20-day moving average, which settled at $2.88.
+In addition, Pasithea Therapeutics Corp. saw 19.38% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for KTTA